hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Establish

 Explanation:
-find out
+Find out or determine.

 For citizens:
-Use with explanation
+Find out or determine.

 ### Executor